 Chuck Egerton is an educator, photographer and Peace and Conflict Studies practitioner.
 He received his Bachelor of Fine Art degree from the Maryland Institute College of Art (MICA) in drawing and painting, his Associate of Applied Science degree in Commercial Photography from Randolph Community College and his Master of Arts in Peace and Conflict Studies from UNCG.
 He worked for many years as a corporate photographer which took him on travels from Bermuda to Japan and most of the United States.
 Returning to Randolph Community College he taught photography for twenty five years, the last ten years as department head.
-He is currently a Ph.D.
-Candidate in Peace and Conflict Studies at the University of Manitoba in Winnipeg expecting to defend his dissertation in early 2020.
+He completed his Ph.D. in Peace and Conflict Studies at the University of Manitoba in 2020

 Chuck has written several book chapters and articles for PACS publications and has taught as a lecturer in the Department of Peace and Conflict Studies at UNCG since 2016.